tlwilliams895/gis-devops/src/week05/project/index.rst

 Presentation
 ------------

-Friday afternoon, everyone will present their project to the class.
+Friday afternoon everyone will present their project to the class.
 This presentation is meant to be a celebration of your hard work throughout the week, and as a chance for you to share, and learn from the other students in the class.

 At the end of this course, during your graduation ceremony you will be expected to present your final project to the attendees.
 Every project week we will have a presentation as a way for you to practice for this final presentation.